elunna/nerfhack-changelog/README.md

 * Intrinsic telepathy is no longer granted via crowning
 * In NerfHack, the game will roll 3 times to pick random intrinsics.
 On each roll, if the player already possesses that intrinsic, the roll is lost - otherwise the player gains it permanently.
 If a player fails to gain any new intrinsics, they instead are granted a wish.
 * Crowning gifts are only granted when crowned, never for #offer.
+* Your god will not crown you until you have completed the quest.
+* Crowning makes it impossible to change alignment ever again.

 **New intrinsics available when crowned:**
 * Disintegration resistance